 - A. The City Road area is a linear route with significant concentrations of business uses at either end.
 There are significant opportunities for enhancement of business uses along City Road, connecting with Pentonville Road to create a commercial corridor and realise their full potential in terms of growth in business floorspace and meeting jobs projections.
 This would create links between the two important business nodes at King's Cross and the City Fringe Opportunity Area. - B. Proposals for the redevelopment/intensification of sites with existing business floorspace must look to increase business floorspace provision as far as possible, in line with the Council's priority for the City Road commercial corridor. - C. Development proposals must be clearly business-led.
 Any proposals involving a net loss of business floorspace including lower specification, secondary office space will be resisted. - D. City Road is generally considered suitable for a range of typologies from small stand-alone offices and workspaces to large floorplate Grade A offices.
 However, the southern part of City Road, between Bath Street and the City Road Basin, is considered particularly suitable for Grade A office floorspace, and the Council will encourage opportunities for site assembly in this area to facilitate development of a greater quantum and efficiency of business floorspace.
 The northern part of City Road, north of the City Road Basin up to the AAP boundary near to the Goswell Road/City Road junction, is considered a more suitable location for smaller offices. - E. The City Road Basin area has undergone comprehensive redevelopment in recent years, with several major residential-led developments recently completed or due to complete within the next five years.
 Opportunities for further significant development in this part of the Spatial Strategy area are likely to be limited.
 The focus in this area should be on an improved public realm, enhancing the area's function as a place of recreation and relaxation. - F. The basin itself is important in terms of biodiversity value and for sporting activity related to the Islington Boat Club.
 Development proposals in the area must prevent any adverse impacts on the function of the basin, including Graham Street Gardens which has significant environmental and amenity value. - G. The Council supports greater public access around the basin with a wider ambition to link into the Regent's Canal pathways.
-Proposals for residential moorings, including those which meet an identified housing need for boat dwellers, will only be permitted where: - (i) supporting uses and facilities are in place from the first use of the mooring; - (ii) public access to and along the towpath is not impeded; - (iii) they do not hinder navigation along the waterway; - (iv) there is no impact on leisure provision; and - (v) there is no detrimental impact on air quality, nature conservation/biodiversity or the character of the waterway.
+Proposals for boater facilities and residential moorings, including those which meet an identified housing need for boat dwellers, will be permitted where: - (i) public access to and along the towpath is not impeded; - (ii) they do not hinder navigation along the waterway; - (iii) there is no adverse impact on leisure provision that cannot be mitigated; - (iv) there is no detrimental impact on air quality, nature conservation and biodiversity value and the character and amenity of the waterway corridor, including its function as a public open space; and - (v) they respect the amenity of neighbouring residential properties.